PURE BLOOD

 Cobalt Studio is an artist run alternative exhibition/project space in the Pilsen neighborhood of Chicago.
 The name refers to blue-collar/working class status.
 The space is Antonio Martinez' art studio.
 He exhibits work by emerging artists and experimental art collectives, as well as invites guest curators that share a common vision.
 Cobalt's mission is to present contemporary practices that are relevant and engaging to the community.

-More information about Cobalt Art Studio can be found at cobaltartstudio.blogspot.com.
+More information about Cobalt Art Studio can be found at cobaltartstudio.blogspot.c

 ACRE (Artists’ Cooperative Residency and Exhibition) was founded in 2010 with the ambition to provide the arts community with an affordable, cooperative, and dialogue-oriented residency program.
 The residency itself takes place each summer in rural southwest Wisconsin and brings together artists from across disciplines and levels of experience to create a regenerative community of cultural producers.
 Over the course of the following year ACRE endeavors to further support its residents by providing venues for exhibitions, idea exchange, interdisciplinary collaboration, and experimental projects.